What You’ll Learn

 Home to the National Consensus Project for Quality Palliative Care, the Coalition was founded by the leading hospice and palliative care organizations to coordinate and collaborate on issues and activities of importance to the interdisciplinary hospice and palliative care field.

-Designing a Home-Based Palliative Care Program
+Home-Based Palliative Care Program Design

 Practical tools and technical assistance for starting or growing a home-based palliative care program, from needs assessment to business planning, and more.